svn2github/jAER-mirror/trunk/drivers/windows/driverDVS_USBAERmini2/ReadMe.txt

-replug the device. windows hardware installation wizard will show up and ask you for the driver. choose advanced driver installation and navigate to /CAVIAR/wp5/USBAER/INI-AE- Biasgen/driverUSBIO
+replug the device. windows hardware installation wizard will show up and ask you for the driver. choose advanced driver installation and navigate to <jaer root>\drivers\windows\driverDVS_USBAERmini2 .
+These drivers are signed for Windows 32 bit and 64 bit.

-if there are problems please see the jAER project http://jaer.wiki.sourceforge.net.
+If there are problems please see the jAER project http://jaer.wiki.sourceforge.net.

 If you don't want to see the New Hardware Found dialog every